Whales in Tenerife: A complete guide to species, spotting, and season

 Resident whales you can see year-round

 Tenerife is home to 3 resident whale species, including the world’s largest population of pilot whales, making it one of Europe’s premier whale-watching destinations.
+Check the whale season calendar before you sail.

 Short-finned Pilot Whales